yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

 |   OBLANK   |              2:53 a.m.             |

 #### **Reconsitute peptides**:
-- Add 100 µL of final solvent to each column
+- Added 100 µL of final solvent to each column
-- Lighty vortex all samples
+- Lighty vortexed all samples
-- Centrifuge all samples down
+- Centrifuged all samples down
-- Store samples in -80ºC freezer
+- Stored samples in -80ºC freezer

 We're done with extractions!
 We'll load these samples on the Mass Spectrometer in late January.